Skip to content

 Services

-Services are virtual representations of physical features or functions on a SmartHQ-enabled device.
-Each service corresponds to a specific aspect of the device—such as temperature, cycle status, or time remaining—and allows SmartHQ to communicate with that feature.
+A service is simply a JSON object that represents a specific feature or function of a SmartHQ-enabled device, such as temperature, cycle status, or time remaining.
+Each service corresponds to a particular aspect of the device and allows SmartHQ to communicate with that feature.
 Services provide access to current states and allow commands to be sent to modify them.
 For example, a refrigerator includes a Fresh Food Setpoint Temperature Service, which reports the current temperature of the fresh food section and accepts commands to change it.
 Each device exposes a list of supported services, which collectively represent all of its SmartHQ-controllable capabilities.

 "deviceType": "cloud.smarthq.device.refrigerator.freshfood",